Skip to main content

 Will their miniseries convince viewers that al-Megrahi's conviction is worth revisiting?
 Maybe some but the question they ask is undoubtedly worth posing - no matter how difficult that might be for many people to swallow.

-With a six-part BBC drama by Michael Keillor about the Lockerbie bombing investigations due to air later this year with Connor Swindles, Merrit Weaver, Eddie Marsan and Peter Mullan, Harrower's miniseries has set a high bar but also starkly exposed the huge sensitivities around the case.
+With a six-part BBC drama by Michael Keillor about the Lockerbie bombing investigations due to air later this year with Connor Swindles, Merrit Weaver, Eddie Marsan and Peter Mullan, Harrower's miniseries has set a high bar but has also starkly exposed the huge sensitivities around the case.

 ('Lockerbie: A Search for Truth' was broadcast made available on Sky Atlantic and NowTV in the UK and Ireland on January 2, 2025)